MarcSzafraniec/MarcSzafraniec.github.io/TFCuda.md

   * Update `LD_LIBRARY_PATH`: `export LD_LIBRARY_PATH=/usr/local/cuda/lib64`

-  * Find `libcuda.so.367.57` (or the version of your NVIDIA driver) with `find / -iname "libcuda.so.1"`.
+  * Find `libcuda.so.367.57` (or the version of your NVIDIA driver) with `sudo find / -iname "libcuda.so.1"`.
 It should appear at least in one folder apparently unrelated to CUDA, like `/usr/lib/i386-linux-gnu` or `/usr/lib/x86_64-linux-gnu/`.
 There you can also find the file `libcuda.367.57`.

   * If it doesn't exist, try `sudo apt-get install libcuda1-367`